DeeptiS1998/Freshbatch-oct16/README.txt.txt

-This assignment is going to contain some HTML file
+This assignment is going to contain some js-assignment  file

 And we are using git here.